Patricia Klee

 Patricia S. Klee is a New Hampshire politician.
+She was a member of the New Hampshire House of Representatives representing Hillsboroughs 30th District from 2016 to 2022.

 Career

 On November 8, 2016, Klee was elected to the New Hampshire House of Representatives where she represents the Hillsborough 30 district.
 She assumed office later in 2016.
 She is a Democrat.
 Klee is also currently serves the Nashua Board of Aldermen where she represents the 3rd ward.

 Personal life

 Klee resides in Nashua, New Hampshire.